Melbourne CBD - North

 Educational attainment in Melbourne CBD - North aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational attainment in Melbourne CBD - North shows 59.4% of residents aged 15+ have university qualifications, exceeding national (30.4%) and Victorian (33.4%) averages.
-Bachelor degrees are the most common at 37.5%, followed by postgraduate qualifications (19.9%) and graduate diplomas (2.0%).
+Educational attainment in Melbourne CBD - North shows a significant advantage with 59.4% of residents aged 15+ holding university qualifications compared to the national average of 30.4% and the Victorian average of 33.4%.
+Bachelor degrees are the most common at 37.5%, followed by postgraduate qualifications at 19.9% and graduate diplomas at 2.0%.
 Vocational pathways account for 16.3% of qualifications, with advanced diplomas at 10.4% and certificates at 5.9%.
-Current educational participation is high at 53.5%, including 36.2% in tertiary education, 1.2% in secondary education, and 1.1% in primary education.
+Educational participation is high, with 53.5% of residents currently enrolled in formal education, including 36.2% in tertiary education, 1.2% in secondary education, and 1.1% pursuing primary education.

-Eltham College - Lonsdale Street Campus serves the area but has no enrolled students.
+Eltham College - Lonsdale Street Campus provides local educational services within Melbourne CBD - North, with an enrollment of 0 students as of the latest data.
 All schools offer integrated K-12 education for academic continuity.
-No schools are located within Melbourne CBD - North, requiring residents to travel to nearby areas for educational services.
-Note: 'n/a' enrolment figures refer to parent campus information.
+No schools are located within Melbourne CBD - North, requiring residents to travel to neighboring areas for educational services.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus information.

 Frequently Asked Questions - Education